 Short papers are intended to provide authors with a means for a relatively rapid publication of novel, significant and time-sensitive articles in TIM's scope.
-Short papers are limited to a minimum of two and a maximum of three published pages and must be submitted in the two-column format of the IEEE transactions.
+Short papers are limited to a minimum of three and a maximum of four published pages and must be submitted in the two-column format of the IEEE transactions.
 There will be no author bios published at the end of Short Papers.
 Short papers:

 - are reviewed faster than regular papers (our target is to be twice as fast as regular papers)